-Firearms are just tools, developed by humans, for humans through the centuries in order to accomplish various tasks.
+Firearms have been developed by humans, for humans through the centuries in order to accomplish various tasks.
 These tasks may differ, but in my opinion firearms are as legitimate for civilian purposes as anything else, and according to statistics on accidents in many countries, firearms are less dangerous than automobiles.

 image: Oleg Volk

 image: Oleg Volk

-And please always remember the four rules of gun safety!
+Please always remember the four rules of firearm safety!

 Rule # 1.
 Treat all guns as if they are loaded.
 Always check the gun before handling.

 Rule # 2.
 Never let the muzzle of a gun point at anything you do not want to destroy or kill – always point the gun in a safe direction.

 Rule # 3.
 Keep your finger straight along the receiver and off the trigger, unless you have aimed your gun and are ready to shoot.

 Rule # 4.
 Be absolutely sure of your target, and what is behind it.